Environment

 All content are freely available under Open Access policy and is licensed under Creative Commons Attribution-Non Commercial- 4.0 International License (CC BY- NC 4.0)

-The identity of Reviewers is not known to the Authors and vice-versa under Peer review policy of the Journal.
+The identity of Reviewers is not known to the Authors we follow single blind peer review method under Peer review policy of the Journal.

 As part of our Go Green initiative, we print very limited hard copies.
 This helps us fulfill our commitment to care of the earth for ourselves and generations to come.